digital-land/submit/readme.md

-# Check planning and housing data for England
+# Submit and update planning and housing data for England

 Project is a web application for validating and submitting planning and housing data for England.